Gota7/NitroTools/SymbTool/README.md

 ## Compatibility Notes
 * DO NOT use the characters ~ or : in your text file.
 Those are used as markers.
-* Exported SYMB files work with SM64DS, in theory should work with any SYMB bin.
+* Exported files should work with any ds game, tested with SM64DS.
-* Rebuilding the sdat with a compiled SYMB works with vgmTrans.
-* Rebuilding the sdat with a compiled SYMB does not seem to work with DS Sound Studio for whatever reason.
+* SymbTool IGNORES placeholders, since they are not important, and decreases filesize, and are hard to write.
+BUT this also means that the sdat will not be compatible with Ds Sound Studio.

 ## Credits
 * Gota7 - Coder of everything.